 In 1911, Lewis was also the first African American to be admitted to the American Bar Association (ABA), which provoked a campaign to oust him.
 Lewis refused to resign, and the ABA Executive Committee voted to oust him in 1912.

-Following the election of President Woodrow Wilson, a democrat, in 1912, Lewis built a successful private practice.
+Following the election of President Woodrow Wilson, a Democrat, in 1912, Lewis built a successful private practice.
 He earned a reputation as an outstanding trial lawyer and became one of the first black attorneys to join the legal team of the newly created National Association for the Advancement of Colored People (NAACP).
-Lewis continued to practice until his retirement.
+Lewis joined Sigma Pi Phi fraternity and continued to practice law until his retirement.
 He died in 1949 in Boston at the age of 81.